CustomerSure

 Implementing the ‘inner loop’ is the single most important investment you can make to improve customer satisfaction and loyalty.
 If you’re struggling to know where to begin, do this.

-We’ve published an entire guide on how to be brilliant at customer feedback, including:
+We’ve published an entire guide on how to be world-class at dealing with customer feedback, including:

 When, and only when, you’ve closed the inner loop, you can look at building the outer loop.
 Your team will feel better because they know the wider business has got their back, and your customers will be delighted that you’re setting your roadmap based on their feedback.